shiyuankun/hexo-migrator-cnblogs/README.md

 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+2015-05-11 v0.0.5 update cnblogs layout and compatible with hexo 3.0.1 which removes hexo.util.file

 2014-09-22 v0.0.4 update dependency version

 2014-03-29 v0.0.3 fix *categories* error